 Dinner rolls so good that you don't have to wait for the holidays to enjoy them.

-Place warm water in small bowl; stir in yeast and 1/4 teaspoon sugar until dissolved.
+Place warm water in bowl; stir in yeast and 1/4 teaspoon sugar until dissolved.
 Let stand 5-10 minutes or until mixture starts to foam around edges.

 Place milk and butter in 1-quart saucepan; cook over low heat, stirring occasionally, until butter is almost melted.